MthunziMalebadi/Mthunzi-Portfolio/README.md

-# Ntombikayise Malebadi | AI/ML Portfolio
+# Mthunzi Ntombikayise Malebadi | AI/ML Portfolio

 Welcome to my personal portfolio repository!
 This project showcases my journey as an aspiring AI/ML Engineer, featuring my technical skills, hands-on projects, and a deep passion for using artificial intelligence to solve real-world challenges.